favstats/myblogdown/content/post/btw_map.md

 lastmod = 2018-09-19
 draft = false
-tags = ["elections", "dataviz"] title = "Visualzing Results of German Elections (2013 and 2017)" math = true summary = """
+tags = ["elections", "dataviz"] title = "Visualizing Results of German Elections (2013 and 2017)" math = true summary = """
 I recently got my hands on some German election data and here I play around with it a little bit.